Savi Sidhu

 Savi Sidhu is an Indian actor, who worked in Bollywood films.
 He appeared in numerous Hindi films including Black Friday (2007), Gulaal (2009), Patiala House (2011) and Bewakoofiyaan (2014).

 In March 2019, he was reported to be working as a security guard in Mumbai, due to a financial crisis.

+Early life

+Standing at 6'2, he got admission in college in the sports quota and played basketball, later studied law in Lucknow but didn't finish his degree, before becoming a stage actor.

 Career

 Sidhu did his first film when Anurag Kashyap cast him in Paanch, a film which was never released.
 He starred in Anurag Kashyap's 2004 film Black Friday, where he played the role of Commissioner A.S.
 Samra.

 He appeared in Gulaal, also directed by Anurag Kashyap, and then in Patiala House, directed by Nikkhil Advani.